 Brandon Lipchik's works take a look at the dark and mysterious side of the American psyche.
 Accompanying the exhibition at the Kunstpalais is a richly illustrated catalog.

-Image: Brandon Lipchik, Fallen Angel, Detail, 2021, Photo: Roman März
+Image: Brandon Lipchik, Sebastian's revenge, 2022, Courtesy the artist, Photo: Roman März